Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing.
 I decided against using a rolling mean because I wanted to capture more of the game-to-game variability present in the data.

+Exploratory Data Analysis:
+- The game totals were mostly normally distributed, with a mean around 195.
+- My baseline scores for each class

+EDA Plotting:

+Modeling: I chose a few different types of models, chief among them Logistic Regression and Random Forest Classifier models.
+Here are my results:

 - A note on the bets-won columns that I'm predicting on.
 I decieded not to account for pushes when predicting the probablity of an outcome occurring for a game.
 A push occurs when the result of a game or event lands right on the listed point spread, or the game ends in a draw.
 For my data, a push refers to the situation where a game's point total is equal to the bookie's listed point total.
 In the case of a push, the bet is considered as if it had never happened, and all of the money gambled is returned.
-In my observed dataset, games wh

-Exploratory Data Analysis:
-- The game totals were mostly normally distributed, with a mean around 195.
-- There were

-EDA Plotting:

-Modeling: I chose a few different types of models
+In my observed dataset, games where I had a push occurred, as stated in my EDA, 1.4% of the time.
+Because pushes represented a small percentage of the outcomes, and it's outcome is more of a null factor than a win or a loss in terms of the money bet, I decided to not explicitly encode for pushes in my model, instead opting to encode them as "not-wins."

 Model Interpretation/Plotting: (Tables)